salm.dev

 Humans have a natural aversion to change and it makes adjusting daily routines difficult.
 A month ago, I embarked on a journey to overhaul my typing experience by learning not just a new keyboard layout but also a new type of keyboard altoghether.
 I restructured my experience from the ground up, and wrote this post to share my impressions after a month of using a split, ortholinear keyboard called the ZSA Voyager.
 I paired this with the Colemak-DH keyboard layout.

 But why? — Why go through so much work?
 Will it make me type blazingly fast?
 Well, no, although I believe the ceiling has been raised inadvertently.
-I chose to refactor my workflow because of vast ergonomic benefit which promises to preserve my physical health.
-I did this for me ten years from now.

-Adjustment: Rebuilding Muscle Memory
+Rebuilding Muscle Memory

 A lot of experts and articles will advise slowly adjusting to a new keyboard layout over time, perhaps adding in a small subsection of the keyboard each week.
-That’s lame and takes too long, so I erased my muscle memory in one go and just went for it.
-I unplugged my old keyboard and set up my Voyager.
-Split keyboard, blank keycaps, and an entirely new keyboard schema with a symbols layer.
+I think that is fair, but not for me2.
+Instead, I erased my muscle memory in one sweep and just went for it.

 Breaking Down the Changes

-1. The Voyager Split Keyboard: Ergonomics First
+1. The Voyager Split Keyboard

 The Voyager split keyboard is a revelation.
 My IQUNIX F97 Hitchhiker is an excellent pre-built keyboard, but the Voyager implements a handful of essential improvements.
 With the split design, my hands rest more naturally, and my shoulders are no longer pulled inward.
 This alignment improvement alone has made typing for extended periods significantly more comfortable and eased the constant, dull pain between my shoulder blades.

-2. Ortholinear Keys: Stop Staggering!
+2. Ortholinear Keys

 Ortholinear keys, where keys are aligned in a grid rather than staggered, are simply better.
 The staggered design we’re all used to was born out of typewriter constraints, not ergonomics.
 With ortholinear keys, every finger’s movement feels more intentional and precise.

-3. Proper 10-Finger Touch-Typing: Less Strain, More Gain
+3. Proper 10-Finger Touch-Typing

 One of the biggest changes I’ve made is enforcing proper 10-finger touch-typing.
 Paired with the key layout of the Voyager, using all ten fingers has effectively eliminated moving my hand to reach for a key.
 Each finger is responsible for a column of keys on the keyboard.
 I also eliminated some of my bad habits!
 In the past, some fingers took on more responsibility than they ought to, and this fixed that.